bgelov/bash/README.md

 # django-deploy-sh
-Bash script for deploy Django project on server from GitHub repository
+Bash script for deploy Django project (venv + gunicorn + nginx) on server from GitHub repository.